-Google’s Pixel Buds launched last October amid a blizzard of publicity.
+When Google’s Pixel Buds launched, it appeared amid a blizzard of publicity.
 They were of particular interest to the translation industry due to the inclusion of Google’s voice-activated smart assistant that, in theory at least, pairs with the Google Translate smartphone app to provide real-time translation in 40 different languages.
-Now that we’re four months down the line it’s time to examine how well they’ve been received, how they compare to rival products and, most importantly, what their impact on the translation industry has been and what it might be in the future.
+It’s time to examine how well they’ve been received, how they compare to rival products, and, most importantly, what their impact on the translation industry has been and what it might be in the future.

-Some reviews have been positive: Business Insider tested translation performance out across a number of languages (see here) with satisfactory results.
-In a majority of cases the desired message was translated correctly, although there were some hiccups.
-Indeed, this ad-hoc type of translation may be useful in certain informal situations, making it an attractive, innovative product that complements its other positive features such as battery life, sound quality and availability of the Google Assistant.
+Some have been positive: Business Insider tested translation performance across several languages with satisfactory results.
+In most cases, the desired message was translated correctly, although there were some hiccups.
+Indeed, this ad-hoc type of translation may be helpful in certain informal situations, making it an attractive, innovative product that complements its other positive features such as battery life, sound quality, and availability of the Google Assistant.

-Ultimately, the translation feature of Google Pixel Buds suffers from the same issues as all machine translation.
-It can provide reasonable translations of basic language but not a lot more.
-As a result, the translation quality is nowhere near good enough for use in professional situations, yet.
-Combine this with the fact that it still relies heavily on the smartphone screen and we think that this is an ambitious but flawed product.
+Ultimately, the translation feature of Google Pixel Buds suffers from the same issues as all machine translations.
+It can provide reasonable translations of primary language but not a lot more.
+As a result, the translation quality is not good enough for use in professional situations.
+Combine this with the fact that it still relies heavily on the smartphone screen, and we think this is an ambitious but flawed product.
 The march towards human-quality machine translation may be in full swing, but this is a sideways step.